-- In the illustration file names, it is necessary to indicate the surname of the first author of the article and the serial number of the illustration, e. g., Ivanov_fig1.
+- In the illustration file names, it is necessary to indicate the surname of the first Author of the article and the serial number of the illustration, e. g., Ivanov_fig1.

 - Tables, figures, and photographs should be inserted into the manuscript where appropriate.
-The author can specify approximate size of a picture up to the whole page size with allowance for the caption, taking into account that the final font size after scaling must be approximately 12 pt and the width of lines and arrows sufficient for discerning them.
+The Author can specify approximate size of a picture up to the whole page size with allowance for the caption, taking into account that the final font size after scaling must be approximately 12 pt and the width of lines and arrows must be sufficient for discerning them.
 Tables should be created using LaTeX or Microsoft Word and LibreOffice.

 - Tables, figures, and photographs should be inserted in the manuscript where appropriate.
-The author can specify approximate size of a picture up to the whole page size with allowance for the caption, taking into account that the final font size after scaling must be approximately 12 pt and the width of lines and arrows sufficient for discerning them.
+The Author can specify approximate size of a picture up to the whole page size with allowance for the caption, taking into account that the final font size after scaling must be approximately 12 pt and the width of lines and arrows must be sufficient for discerning them.
 Tables should be created using LaTeX or Microsoft Word and LibreOffice.

 - References to the figures throughout the manuscript should be enclosed in parentheses and given in an abbreviated form and in uppercase: (fig. 1).
 It is advisable to highlight them.